 How cookies are used by the Met Office

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the Internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as 'cookies' or 'local storage'.
-They cannot be used to identify you personally.

 These pieces of information are used to improve services for you through, for example: